Skip to main content

 • Group

-3. Tag: Optionally, filter the displayed entities by specifying a tag.
-Only entities with the selected tag will appear in the table.
+3. Tag(Optional): Apply a tag to filter entities by label.
+Only tagged entities will appear in the table.

-5. Title: Enter a title for the table card, which will appear at the top of the widget.
+5. Title: Set a descriptive title that will appear at the top of the widget.

 Table Card Configuration

-• Status: The status of the entity (enabled or disabled).
+• Status: Whether the entity is enabled or disabled

 Table Card Created